Pre-Incorporation Checklist - Newfoundland Corporation

 You must select the name of the company.
 Alternatively, you may opt for a numbered corporation.

-- A Newfoundland corporation's name must end with one of the following: Limited, Limitée, Incorporated, Incorporée, Corporation, Ltd., Ltée, Inc. or Corp.
+- To incorporate a business in Newfoundland, the corporation’s name must end with one of the following: Limited, Limitée, Incorporated, Incorporée, Corporation, Ltd., Ltée, Inc. or Corp.

 - A Newfoundland corporation’s name may be in English, French or it may have a version in both languages.

 - Choosing a corporate name can be a difficult task.
 To increase the chances of your proposed name being accepted, try to select a name that is as distinct as possible, yet accurately describes your business.
 If your proposed corporate name uses common or popular names, the chances of it being accepted decrease.
 Furthermore, you may not be allowed to use a name which is either identical or deceptively similar to one that is already used by another corporation or competitor in your jurisdiction.

 - Alternatively, a Newfoundland corporation may be assigned a number as its legal name (for example, 123456 Newfoundland Inc.).
 This speeds up the incorporating process and permits immediate delivery of the Articles of Incorporation.
 The corporation may then register a trade name and be known to its customers as doing business under the trade name.
 Although the corporation must be identified by its actual name (i.e., the number followed by Newfoundland Inc. or Ltd.) for all formal and legal matters and relations (e.g., contracts), the corporation may use its trade name for exterior signs, business cards, letterhead, etc.

 2. Select a Registered Office.

 You must select a registered office for the corporation that is within Newfoundland.

 - The registered office of a corporation is the location officially designated as such by the corporation to the relevant government department or authority.
 The registered office may be a commercial or residential address, but should not be a post office box.
 You will need the complete address.